 Honestly, I had a pretty uneventful year on social media in 2018.
 I really didn’t have much to say because I was focused on other things.
 I still gained roughly 200 followers on Twitter per month, but my Facebook followers declined (#deletefacebook was a major trending topic this year, or maybe Facebook removed some bots).

-Fun story: even though I still have a business page, I deleted my personal Facebook page after this random stalker decided to brazenly steal a bunch of my games, slather them with ads, put them on the App Store, call them his own, and create a truly bizarre “attack page” on the internet in an attempt to ruin my reputation after I successfully got the games taken down.
+Fun story: even though I still have a business page, I deleted my personal Facebook page this year after a stalker decided to brazenly steal a bunch of my games, slather them with ads, put them on the App Store, claim them as his own, and create a truly bizarre “attack page” on the internet in an attempt to ruin my reputation after I successfully got the games taken down.
 He tried to use my Facebook profile image on the attack page and ended up posting the wrong person’s photo.
-He also sent fake messages under my name using a spoofed email (I setup DKIM/SPF in response) and he signed my business emails up to hundreds of spam/adult websites (I’ll give him credit, that was a nice touch and I learned some things).
+He also sent fake messages under my name using a spoofed email and he signed my business emails up to hundreds of spam/adult websites (I’ll give him credit, that was a nice touch and I learned some things).

-After checking daily, I bought the attack page domain when it expired and he forgot to renew it, but for me that was the last straw with Facebook.
-This wasn’t the first time something like this had happened because of my online business.
-I don’t want my friends or family being harassed online because of my personal exposure to millions of people on the internet.
+After checking daily, I bought the attack page domain when it expired and he forgot to renew it, and that was the end of it.
+But for me this was the last straw with Facebook.
+I don’t want my friends or family to be harassed because of my personal exposure to millions of people on the internet.
 I have years of experience dealing with online harassment and internet behavior at large – they don’t.

 Wait…what was I saying?
 Right, pretty uneventful year on social media.In total, I have 29,938 subscribers across various platforms.